reactos/reactos/reactos/include/ndk/readme.txt

 3.1 ORGANIZATION

    * The NDK is organized in a main folder (include/ndk) with arch-specific subfolders (ex: include/ndk/i386).
    * The NDK is structured by NT Subsystem Component (ex: ex, ps, rtl, etc).
    * The NDK can either be included on-demand (#include <ndk/xxxxx.h>) or globally (#include <ndk/ntndk.h>).
      The former is recommended to reduce compile time.
    * The NDK is structured by function and type.
 Every Subsystem Component has an associated "xxfuncs.h" and "xxtypes.h" header, where "xx" is the Subsystem (ex: iofuncs.h, iotypes.h)
    * The NDK has a special file called "umtypes.h" which exports to User-Mode or Native-Mode Applications the basic NT types which are present in ntdef.h.
 This file cannot be included since it would conflict with winnt.h and/or windef.h.
 Thus, umtypes.h provides the missing types.
 This file is automatically included in a User-Mode NDK project.
    * The NDK also includes a file called "umfuncs.h" which exports to User-Mode or Native-Mode Applications undocumented functions which can only be accessed from ntdll.dll.
    * The NDK has another special file called "ifssupp.h", which exports to Kernel-Mode drivers a few types which are only documented in the IFS kit, and are part of some native definitions.
 It will be deprecated next year with the release of the WDK.

-3.2 USING _In_ YOUR PROJECT
+3.2 USING IN YOUR PROJECT

     *  User Mode Application requiring Native Types:

        #define WIN32_NO_STATUS   /* Tell Windows headers you'll use ntstatus.s from NDK */
        #include "windows.h"      /* Declare Windows Headers like you normally would */
        #include "ntndk.h"        /* Declare the NDK Headers */

     * Native Mode Application:

        #include "windows.h"      /* Declare Windows Headers for basic types.
 NEEDED UNTIL NDK 1.5 */
        #include "ntndk.h"        /* Declare the NDK Headers */

     * Kernel Mode Driver:

        #include "ntddk.h"       /* Declare DDK Headers like you normally would */
        #include "ntndk.h"       /* Declare the NDK Headers */